-Proposals for the provision of Gypsy and Travellers and Travelling Showpeople sites will be approved where the following criteria are met: there is no significant detrimental effect on the amenity of the occupiers of adjoining or nearby land uses.
-It would be required that:
+Proposals for the provision of Gypsy and Travellers and Travelling Showpeople sites will be approved where the following criteria are met:

 - 1) There is adequate access to the site and provision for parking, turning and servicing within the site. - 2) The site is accessible to education, health, welfare and employment infrastructure. - 3) The site is neither subject to unacceptable pollution by reason of noise, dust, fumes or smell, nor to potential nuisance or hazard created by existing or approved commercial or industrial activities. - 4) The site is adequately screened and landscaped to ensure the development does not have a detrimental impact on the visual amenity of the area, including any natural and historic assets or features, and provides sufficient privacy and security while not isolating the community from the rest of the settled community. - 5) If required, the size of the site is large enough to accommodate mixed or separate residential and business uses and additional parking space for extra caravans, cars and lorries. - 6) Adequate space is available within the site to accommodate grazing animals to minimize any impact on neighbouring sites. - 7) There is no negative impact upon the relationship with existing and proposed neigbouring land uses and the amenity of occupiers of adjoining or nearby properties.